 Kayaking is also a great way to escape the crowds.
 Just be sure you don’t go too far, and that you remember your way around and the white junk boat you belong to (as they all can look quite similar).

 If you’re the type of traveler who enjoys getting to know more about the locals, then booking a cycling trip to one of the local villages is something you might fancy doing.
 You can ask your tour operator which islands have communities of local villages, usually fisher folks.
-That way, you can step down from the cruise for a few hours, go back on land and cycle your way around the island.
+That way, you can step down from the cruise for a few hours, return on land, and cycle around the island.

 7. Pack Only the Essentials